menpo/menpo/README.md

-PyBug
+Menpo
 =====

-PyBug is a statistical facial modelling toolkit, providing all the tools required to build, fit, visualize, and test statistical models like Active Appearance Models and Morphable Models.
+Menpo is a statistical facial modelling toolkit, providing all the tools required to build, fit, visualize, and test statistical models like Active Appearance Models and Morphable Models.

 DEPENDENCIES